 They certainly aren't nutrition villains, but raisins are considered a 'calorically dense' food, meaning that you can consume a lot of calories by ingesting only a small amount.
 For example, one small 1.5-ounce box contains 129 calories.
 You can eat two full cups of grapes for the same amount, making this one snack you're better off substituting (if you're really hungry) in order to maximize your calories.
 (Pro tip: Fresh product also boosts your hydration.)

-Rice crackers just sound lighter, don't they?
+Rice cakes and crackers just sound lighter, don't they?
 Well, don't let their name distract you from their calorie count—most brands have as many calories per serving as their regular cracker counterparts.
 While they can have a place in your healthy diet, you're much better off snacking on something that fills you with nutrients too, not just empty calories.

 Greek Yogurt Cups

 With about twice the protein and only half of the carbohydrates as regular plain yogurt, Greek yogurt is an excellent food to include in your diet, especially if you're trying to lose weight.
 A 3/4-cup serving has about 150 calories.
 Most people can't handle the taste of plain Greek yogurt, and may end up smothering it in honey or other toppings to help sweeten the flavor—and rack up the total calorie count.

 You don't need to deny yourself Greek yogurt, just stick to plain, and be mindful of your portions if you're looking to keep your calories in check.